-I have had a conversation to discuss my TTD status and have read and understand the "Emplo Instructions" for TTD.
-I agree and understand I will need to follow these instructions.
+s my TTD status and have read and understand the "Employee derstand I will need to follow these instructions.

 Employee Signature Supervisor & Title

 Date Date

 ^{}Provide a copy of this form to the employee and submit the original to the Executive Assistant.
 Email a copy to the following: Chief, Assistant Chief, Executive Assistant, Risk Management, IOD Coordinator, Affected Bureau Commander and Division Commander.